kevinmichaelchen/go-rest-api/README.md

 Our REST backends are stateless and can easily be scaled.

 The following table shows cost of various replica scenarios assuming 1 GiB costs $46 per year.
+It assumes all OS memory goes to apps (this is obviously not the case; in real life you wouldn't allocate so aggressively and would be spending more for a memory cushion).

 | # of replicas per API | Spring Boot Footprint (GiB) | Spring Boot Yearly Cost | Golang Footprint (GiB) | Golang Yearly Cost |
 |:---------------------:|:---------------------------:|:-----------------------:|:----------------------:|:------------------:|